-- If successfully negotiated, and following a period of public consultation, the agreements would allow native title rights and interests to be recognised over park areas where it was previously extinguished.
-It may include recognition of exclusive possession and non-exclusive native title rights. - Further information about section 47C agreements is included below.
+If successfully negotiated, and following a period of public consultation, the agreements would allow native title rights and interests to be recognised over park areas where they were previously extinguished.

+A section 47C agreement may include recognition of exclusive possession and non-exclusive native title rights.

+Further information about section 47C agreements is included below.

-Does the native title determination affect people with existing interests in the area?
+The native title determination does not affect people with existing interests in the area

 Any existing interest-holders - such as people with leases or licences over Crown land - are unaffected by this determination.
-Existing public access rights to Crown land in the determination area are also unaffected.
+Existing public access rights to Crown land in the determination area are also unaffected, including in areas where exclusive possession native title rights are or may in future be recognised.
 Local governments and volunteer committees of management continue to manage their Crown land reserves as before.